unmtransinfo/Badapple2/badapple1_comparison/README.md

 # About
-The steps outlined in this README provide information on how to generate a comparison DB to the Badapple1 DB using the updated code.
+The steps outlined in this README provide information on how to generate a comparison DB (badapple_comparison) to the Badapple1 DB (badapple) using the updated code.
 These steps are different because Badapple1 uses compounds from [MLSMR](https://pubchem.ncbi.nlm.nih.gov/source/MLSMR), rather than the set of PubChem compounds found from a given list of AIDs (like Badapple2).

 ## Requirements
 You will need ~3.5 GB of space to store the Badapple1 CSV files used to initialize the DB.
+Additionally, the badapple_comparison DB will take
+~12 GB of space, although this is reduced if one drops the "activity" table after constructing the rest of the DB.

 ## Database (DB) Development Setup
 The steps below outline how one can re-create the Badapple1 DB on their own system, using the updated code within this repo (note that the HierS implementation has changed).